Subscribe to our Mailing List!

 Praying is the easiest thing on earth, and justly so, for God linked salvation to this simplest of actions.

-To those who pray assiduously, God grants, bit by bit, so much light and strength that even a drowning sinner is able to raise himself up definitively through prayer, even though he be immersed in mud up to his chest.
+To those who pray assiduously, God grants, bit by bit, so much light and strength that even a drowning sinner is able to raise himself up definitively through prayer, even though he may be immersed in mud up to his entire chest.

 In fact, in my last years of life I no longer prayed, and thus deprived myself of the graces without which no one can be saved.